JazzHR/api-doc/source/includes/webhook/_payload_object_jazzhr_additional_position_openings_info.md

 ```

 <aside class="notice">
-Note: Each AdditionalPositionOpeningsInformation object is associated to a single item in the HROpen Candidate Object profiles array.
+Note: Each AdditionalPositionOpeningsInformation object is associated to a single item in the HR Open Candidate Object profiles array.
 Mapped by profiles[index].profileId.positionOpeningId.value => positionOpeningId
 </aside>

 <aside class="notice">
-Note: Each AdditionalPositionOpeningsInformation object is also associated to a single item in the HROpen positionOpenings object.
+Note: Each AdditionalPositionOpeningsInformation object is also associated to a single item in the HR Open positionOpenings object.
 Mapped by positionOpeningId => positionProfiles.positionId.value
 </aside>

 ### &lt;candidate.profiles.associatedPositionOpenings.positionOpeningId.value&gt;

-*Id of an associatedPositionOpenings object from [HROpen Candidate Object](#hropen-candidate-object)*
+*Id of an associatedPositionOpenings object from [HR Open Candidate Object](#hropen-candidate-object)*